gaultier/blog/perhaps_rust_needs_defer.md

 Anyways, I guess we have to refactor our whole C API to do it the Rust Way(tm)!

-## Third attempt to free the memory properly
+## Third attempt at freeing the memory properly

 So, in our codebase at work, we have defined this type: